risingwavelabs/risingwave-docs/docs/concepts/key-concepts.md

 ### Nodes

 A node is a logical collection of IT resources that handles specific workloads based on their types.
-There are four types of nodes in RisingWave:
+There are two types of nodes in RisingWave:

-- Frontend node
 - Compute node
 - Compactor node
-- Connector node
+- Meta node

-### Frontend nodes

-A frontend node acts as a stateless proxy that accepts user queries through Postgres protocol.
-It is responsible for parsing and validating queries, optimizing query execution plans, and delivering query results.

 ### Compute nodes

-A compute node executes the optimized query plans and handles data ingestion and output.
+The compute nodes in RisingWave are responsible for ingesting data from upstream systems, parsing and running SQL queries, and delivering data to downstream systems.

 ### Compactor nodes

-A stateless worker node that compacts data for the storage engine.

-### Connector node

-The connector node is a Java component that handles consuming CDC events from upstream systems and sinking data from RisingWave to downstream systems.
-When running RisingWave with Docker, this node is enabled by default.
-If running RisingWave locally, see [Enable the connector node](/deploy/risingwave-trial.md/?method=binaries#optional-enable-the-connector-node).
+The compact nodes handle data storage and retrieval from object storage.
+They also perform data compaction to optimize storage efficiency.

-### Meta service
+### Meta node

-The central metadata management service.
-It also acts as a failure detector that periodically sends heartbeats to frontend nodes and compute nodes in the cluster.
+The meta node takes charge of managing the metadata of compute and compact nodes and orchestrating operations across the system.

 ## Data processing concepts and terms